bxparks/AceCommon/README.md

 it can be easily reused by other libraries (e.g. AceTime, AceButton, AceRoutine, etc).

-The unit tests under `tests/` depends on:
+The unit tests under `tests/` depend on:

 * AUnit (https://github.com/bxparks/AUnit)